LiliaFramework/Lilia/docs/docs/libraries/lia.workshop.md

 # Workshop Library

-This page documents Workshop addon helpers.
+This page documents Workshop-addon helpers.

 ---

 ## Overview

-The workshop library tracks required Workshop addon IDs and mounts them on clients.
-It helps ensure that players have the assets needed for the gamemode.
-When the `AutoDownloadWorkshop` configuration is enabled, connecting players automatically receive the cached list of IDs so missing content can be downloaded.
+The workshop library tracks required Workshop addon IDs and mounts them on clients to ensure players have the assets needed for the gamemode.
+When the **`AutoDownloadWorkshop`** configuration is enabled, connecting players automatically receive the cached list of IDs so missing content can be downloaded.

-`lia.workshop.send` is automatically called 10 seconds after each player's initial spawn when this configuration is on.
+`lia.workshop.send` is called \~10 seconds after each player’s initial spawn when automatic downloading is enabled.

 ---